floydya/declarativex/docs/Core_Concepts/Declaration.md

 ### Return Type

-The `declare` decorator returns a `requests.Response` object.
-Type annotations are also supported.

-You can use any of the custom dataclasses or Pydantic models to parse the response automatically.
+You can use any of the custom dataclasses, Pydantic models or built-in types to parse the response automatically.

 !!! warning "-> dict"
-    Don't place the return type `dict`.

-    The reason to not use `dict` is that it will be the same as the default return type, so it's redundant and will break IDE.
+    If you don't specify a return type, the decorator will return a `dict` object.
+    But, your IDE will not be able to detect the type of the response, so it's recommended to specify the return type.
+    Corresponding warning will be shown at the runtime.

 ### Example